ScarredSceptile/pmd_eos-AP-poptracker/README.md

 Dungeons gotten from Spindas Cafe cannot generate missions on the Final floor, meaning there will always be 1 less possible mission for these dungeons.

 Current issues:
-- Bad or missing images
+- Missing dungeon item images

 # Example image